 Redirect on click

-Having this option toggled on will cause your user to be redirected to the specified URL as he clicks the Launcher item.
+Having this option toggled on will cause your users to be redirected to the specified URL as they click the Launcher item.
 This is particularly useful for redirecting users to the URL where the Experience will start.

 This works as a subset of your Launcher's Target Audience.
 This way you can have a single Launcher with different items for different user groups (i.e. by restricting the items of a Feature Updates Launcher by rights or access to those features).

 You can define here what deems the Launcher item as completed.
 It can either be the event that's fired when your user completes the Experience (Tour completed or Microsurvey completed) or any other event that you're tracking in Chameleon.

 Choose whether to have the item be removed once it's completed once it is completed.
 You can decide what to display if all Launcher Items are removed by defining an Empty State.